 That having been said, I also know that deep frying isn’t the most healthful way to cook.
 Which really stinks because it tastes so good!

-I realize that part of my love of fried food is cultural.
-When I was growing up, an everyday meal consisted of some kind of meat, more often than not fried, accompanied by two or three vegetables and bread.
-The proverbial “meat and three” that you see so often referenced these days.
+I also realize that part of my love of fried food is cultural.
+When I was growing up, an everyday meal consisted of some kind of meat —more often than not fried —accompanied by two or three vegetables and bread.
+The proverbial “meat and three” that you often see in more rural areas.

 Cuisine: Southern